What's the position on school admissions for children with SEN who don't have an EHCP? Samantha Hale explains

 Each local authority must have a Fair Access Protocol, which they should agree with the schools in the area, to ensure that any unplaced children are offered a suitable school place as quickly as possible.

-Children with SEN, disabilities or medical conditions without a Statement of SEN or an EHCP, who are having difficulty obtaining a school place, should be included in a Local Authority’s Fair Access Protocol.
+Children with SEN, disabilities or medical conditions without an EHCP, who are having difficulty obtaining a school place, should be included in a Local Authority’s Fair Access Protocol.
 Whilst this should lead to a child getting a school place, it does not guarantee it will be at the parents’ preferred school.

 What happens if there are more applications than places available?